freseco/pyerir/README.md

 - [ ] Show menu for list of channels group.
 - [x] Testing script in raspberry pi 3 (poor performance).
 - [ ] Make it easier to install the script.
 Create an installer with PyInstaller (requires installing lastest python3.9-dev).
+- [ ] Change the font of the menu.
+- [ ] Create a background script to start pyerir with the remote control.
+It will be started at boot.
+- [ ] Check long press.

 ## :warning: Error list: